-Wait (Gyan/Stapleton/Frost) – Gyan 1989
+Wait (Gyan/G Stapleton/G Frost) – Gyan 1989

 Sydney-based singer-songwriter Gyan (Gyan Evans) was born in Geelong in 1960 after her parents emigrated from Liverpool (UK) to Australia, she was the youngest of four children and attended the Matthew Flinders Girls High School.
-After journeying to India at the age of 17, she joined a religious cult and changed her name to Gyan, effectively dropping her surname in the future, her sister Asatki is also a performer and was a backing singer in Gyan’s travelling band early in her career.
+After journeying to India at the age of 17, she joined a religious cult and changed her name to Gyan, effectively dropping her surname in the future, her sister Asatki is also a performer and was a backing singer in Gyan’s travelling band, The Dearly Beloved(s) early in her career.

-Gyan commenced performing in Sydney with the band Haiku before winning the Grand Final of the Star Search Talent Quest, after which she signed up with Warner Music, and with producer Charles Fisher commenced work on her eponymous debut album at the Trafalgar Studios (Syd) with co-collaborators Geoff Stapleton guitar and keyboards (GangGajang), and guitarist Gary Frost (1927/Moving Pictures),further below.
+Gyan commenced performing in Sydney with the band Haiku before winning the Grand Final of the Star Search Talent Quest, after which she signed up with Warner Music, and with producer Charles Fisher (above) commenced work on her eponymous debut album at the Trafalgar Studios (Syd) with co-collaborators Geoff Stapleton guitar and keyboards (GangGajang) below, and guitarist Gary Frost (1927/Moving Pictures),further below.

 Gyan’s inspiration for this song was the 1981 film The French Lieutenant’s Woman, based on the novel of the same name by John Fowles, which starred Meryl Streep in the dual roles of the Victorian era Sarah and the modern- day Anna, Gyan recalled how she felt after seeing the movie “Yeah.
 I came out of seeing the film and Meryl Streep was just – me!
 And she was on the end of that pier and I was like – ‘that’s me!’
 I just came home and wrote that song, and I never thought it would be anything remotely commercial.
 I didn’t think that anyone could sing along to such a strange chorus, but I guess it’s got that sort of anthemic thing.”

 The film was a romantic drama that featured an emotional tug-of-war between the main characters, the enigmatic flame -haired heroine played by Streep who roamed the rugged seascapes of Lyme Regis, longing to be re-united with her true love Charles, played by Jeremy Irons.
-Gyan captured the ambience of the film in both the promo clip, shot atop the cliffs at Kiama (NSW), and the song’s lyrics:“ there she stands looking out to sea waiting for her first love, keeps on waiting for him/ a little baby cries in the arms of the night/ she’s calling out his name like a Madame Butterfly… there she stands looking back at me/ red hair frames her pale face against the black scenery/ wait eh eh/for the favoured one with the favourite heart/ that he promised too many years from now.”
+Gyan captured the ambience of the film in both the promo clip, shot atop the cliffs at Kiama (NSW) near Bare Bluff, and the song’s lyrics:“ there she stands looking out to sea waiting for her first love, keeps on waiting for him/ a little baby cries in the arms of the night/ she’s calling out his name like a Madame Butterfly… there she stands looking back at me/ red hair frames her pale face against the black scenery/ wait eh eh/for the favoured one with the favourite heart/ that he promised too many years from now.”

-The album was never completed apparently due to artistic differences between Gyan and her producer and record company, she wrote Love Is an Army for Le Anne Rimes which was included on her Twisted Angel album in 2002, and was a session singer for Ricky Martin, she has also been active as a published writer of children’s books in collaboration with cartoonist Michael Leunig and developed music for several film soundtracks.
+The album was never completed apparently due to artistic differences between Gyan and her producer and record company, she wrote Love Is an Army for Le Anne Rimes which was included on her Twisted Angel album in 2002, and was a session singer for Ricky Martin, she has also been active as a published writer of children’s books in collaboration with cartoonist Michael Leunig (above with Gyan) and developed music for several film soundtracks.

-In 2010 she released her fourth album titled Superfragilistically which was critically- praised but did not chart and her last album This Girl’s In in 2015, included a revamped version of the song Wait, which notably deleted the middle eight section originally written by Gary Frost, which Gyan apparently always thought was a very overblown eighties element in the record, and inconsistent with her original inspiration for the song, The French Lieutenant’s Woman
+In 2010 she released her fourth album titled Superfragilistically which was critically- praised but did not chart and her last album This Girl’s In in 2015, included a revamped version of the song Wait, which notably deleted the middle eight section originally written by Gary Frost, which Gyan apparently always thought was a very overblown eighties element in the record, and inconsistent with her original inspiration for the song, The French Lieutenant’s Woman.